docker/docs/engine/swarm/secrets.md

     $ docker network create -d overlay mysql_private
     ```

 3. Create the MySQL service.
-The MySQL service will have the following
+The MySQL service has the following
     characteristics:

     - Because the scale is set to `1`, only a single MySQL task runs.